Her name is Scovia. She was the first child at Village of Hope to introduce herself to me. She said hello, and I asked her what her name was.

 You see, children like Scovia have been through more than we in America can even imagine.
 Their strength is undefinable.
 They have suffered, and God has grown them through that suffering.
 They are desperate from that suffering, and thus turn to God with every ounce of their heart.
 They trust Him with their whole life.
 They don’t have parents, and so they really look to God as their Father.
 They are grateful for everything.
 They praise Him all the time.
 In a more beautiful way than we know here.
 With so much passion and love.
 Scovia is a beautiful, special girl.
 She is strong.
 She has hope.
 She is such a true leader and role model for others.
 She will be Uganda’s greatest social worker.
 And she will bring hope to many children in Uganda.
 She has a beautiful future ahead of her.

 And although she is only 14, she is teaching me what true faith looks like.
 What true resilience looks like.
 What true hopes and dreams look like.
 How to love.
 How to praise.
 How to be grateful.
 How to turn our heartaches into something beautiful.
+She is my teacher.

 She is my new best friend.